Anyside-Api/Anyside-Python-API/README.md

 Welcome to the Anyside Python API!<br />
 [Node.js API](https://www.npmjs.com/package/anyside)

 In order to use the Anyside API you will need an API key.
-You can get your API key by creating an account and adding credit on [anyside.com](https://anyside.com/).
+You can get your API key by creating an account on [anyside.com](https://anyside.com/).

 ## Installation